The home of multimedia poetics

 In Sync

 December '21, we put together a new collaboration with the wonderful musicians from Ensemble26.
-Mark, Steve, Isabel and newcomer Esme Allman joined Ensemble26 regulars Tom Norris, Ellie Fagg and Eleanor Meynell in exploring poetry, spoken word, classical and contemporary music.
+Mark, Steve, Isabel and Barbican Young Poets alumna, Esme Allman joined Ensemble26 regulars Tom Norris, Ellie Fagg and Eleanor Meynell in exploring poetry, spoken word, classical and contemporary music.
 The event included newly commissioned poetry from the team and Tom Norris's own composition, as well as old favourites - including Astor Piazolla's Oblivion and works by Mendelsohn.
-Great to be performing live again!
+Great to be performing live again.

 Creative Multilingualism